 - Step away from hot water – A piping hot shower might feel great on a cold day, but it can be very drying for your skin.
 Try turning down the temperature slightly and taking a shorter shower or soaking in a warm bath with nourishing oils or bath creams instead.

 - Take a look at your shower gel – Harsh soaps strip the body of moisture rather than add it.
 Look for a hydrating body wash and avoid shower gels that are foaming or too soapy.
 Dove’s Deeply Nourishing body wash and other gentle, creamy body washes are perfect this time of year.

 - Moisturise after showering – Moisturise right when you come out of the bath or shower to help protect your skin from drying out.
 Neutrogena’s Deep Moisture body lotion is inexpensive and one of the best formulas on the market.
-If you have very sensitive skin, struggle with eczema or are experiencing intense dryness, E45 Intense Recovery is also a great product to try.
+If you have very sensitive skin, struggle with eczema or are experiencing intense dryness, E45 Intense Recovery is cheap as chips and highly effective.

 - Try gloves or socks – Moisture gloves and socks can be a great way to soften up the tough skin on hands and feet.
 Slather on a thick layer of your favourite moisturiser and then put on a pair of cotton gloves or socks.
 Wear overnight or even in front of the television for an hour.

 How do you keep your skin moisturised in winter?

 Latest posts by Silversurfers Features Editor (see all)

 Leave a Comment!

 These content standards apply to any and all material which you contribute to our site (contributions), and to any interactive services associated with it.